Table of Contents

 How do I know if I need to see a heart specialist?

-You should see a heart specialist if you experience chest pain, shortness of breath, palpitations, or dizziness, or if you have risk factors like high blood pressure, diabetes, high cholesterol, or a family history of heart disease.
-Preventive screening is also advised from age 40 onwards.
+You should consider seeing a heart specialist if you experience symptoms such as chest discomfort, shortness of breath, palpitations, dizziness, or unexplained fatigue.
+Individuals with risk factors such as high blood pressure, diabetes, or a family history of heart disease may also benefit from early evaluation.

 Is a heart check-up covered by insurance in Singapore?